FdHerrera/nvim-config/README.md

 Needs to define 3 Java JDK's in the environment variables: 'JAVA_17', 'JAVA_18', 'JAVA_11' pointing to the source folder of each JDK.

+For Java Testing and Debugging:
+Clone and install microsoft/java-debug, define an environment variable named: 'JAVA_DEBUGGER'.
+Clone and install microsoft/vscode-java-test, define an environment variable named: 'VSCODE_JAVA_TEST'.

 Clone this repo: on windows "$user/AppData/Local/nvim"
 - Install and setup vim-plug for plugins managment.
 - 'npm install -g neovim'